56 Ways to Promote Your Latest Blog Post After Publishing It

 22. Steal Links from Inferior Content.
 You produce high-quality content (or at least I hope you do), so why not poach links from inferior content?
 Find worse content, find the people who link to or promote it, and pitch replacing those links with yours.
 This technique works very well if your content is more relevant and up-to-date, as it will improve the value of their content and bring it back up to date.

-Stealing Links from Content
+Stealing Links From Content

 23. Answer Relevant Questions on Quora.
 Quora is the new Yahoo Answers, full of low-quality asks, but many good discussions are also going on.
 Find people asking questions about your topic and leave your link in response.
 Just don't astroturf the questions if you want to stay ethical.

-Sharing on Quora
+Sharing On Quora

 24. Answer Relevant Questions on StackExchange.
 You can apply the above advice on Quora to StackExchange as well.
 I've seen a handful of businesses advertise successfully without being too pushy.